extraes/extraes/README.md

 ## Hello! <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" width="40" height="40" />
-I'm extraes, I use javascript, typescript, and now c#.
-The JS and TS are mostly just for Discord bots, but I've been using c# in modding a Unity game called BONEWORKS, but I'm not very proficient in c# yet.
+I'm extraes, I used javascript and typescript, but these days I mostly use c#.
+The JS and TS were mostly just for Discord bots, and I've been using c# in modding Unity games, namely BONELAB and formerly BONEWORKS.